Central idea: Children of God. Doctrine: The Prayer of the Hour of Jesus. Practical application: The Lord’s Prayer.

 - After Christ’s Ascension and before the coming of the Holy Spirit, the tiny core of the Church devoted themselves to ten days of prayer.
 Among them were Christ’s eleven remaining Apostles, some faithful women, close family members, and “Mary the mother of Jesus.”

-- Recently, Archbishop Charles J. Chaput of Philadelphia was asked to suggest a basic program of spirituality for ordinary layperson.
+- A few years back, now-retired Archbishop Charles J. Chaput of Philadelphia was asked to suggest a basic program of spirituality for ordinary layperson.
 He answer was simple and completely in accord with the action of the nascent Church: “Read.
 Pray.
 Worship.
 It’s not complicated.
 But you do need to actually do it, rather than just talk about it.”